UU Service Committee

-Last year, after a discussion with ADIVIMA about how to support our students, we had a separate fund-raising campaign for laptops.
+In 2016, after a discussion with ADIVIMA about how to support our students, we had a separate fund-raising campaign for laptops.
 We raised enough money for 30 computers for ADIVIMA to share with our scholarship students.
-These computers will help our students compete on a more even playing field in school and when graduating and competing for jobs.
-We took 6 laptops down last year to start the program and are about to take 18 more computers down with this year’s trip.
+These computers help our students compete on a more even playing field in school and when graduating and competing for jobs.
 Already these computers are leveraging the dollars you donate to the fund to make our scholarships even more effective by helping our students succeed.
 Something that became even more important once a global pandemic put all education in a virtual context unforeseen when we started building out the computer program.

 In 2017 we started another expansion of the program to better serve our students.
 ADIVIMA told us that building a study & computer center would leverage our existing programs and resources to help our students succeed at even higher levels.
 The center will be built adjacent to the current ADIVIMA headquarters on land ADIVIMA already owns.

 Those of you who have had the opportunity to travel with us, or see presentations and photographs from those who have, know that many of our students don’t have good study spaces at home.
 Many of them lack electricity, much less internet access, or even basic furnishings like a desk.
 These home environments are filled with love, but they aren’t able to support 21st century learning in the way that a dedicated space could.
 Having a study & computer center will help address these problems, and do much more.
-While some computers will continue to be loaned out to students who do have good spaces at home, others will be kept at the center, allowing more shared use and collaboration.
+While some computers continue to be loaned out to students who do have good spaces at home, others are kept at the center, allowing more shared use and collaboration.
 And, by having the students able to work at one location, our tutor, can spend more of her time helping students and less traveling to their far flung homes.